typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 applications.

 Akka actors are another common way to achieve concurrency in Scala.
-For similar reasons as `Future`, they are also insufficient in functional programming, however, one could certainly devise a typesafe actor model on top of the concurrency model that is presented here.
+For similar reasons as `Future`, they are also insufficient in strict functional programming, however, one could certainly build a pure actor library on top of the Cats Effect's concurrency model.

 ### Cats Effect Concurrency
 Cats Effect takes the perspective that concurrency is a necessary technique